mohsinulhaq/react-popper-tooltip/README.md

 - `popperProps: { update, forceUpdate, state }`

-Some props returned by the `usePopper` of react-popper's hook.
+Some props returned by the underlying `usePopper` hook.
 See [https://popper.js.org/react-popper/v2/hook/](https://popper.js.org/react-popper/v2/hook/).

 This doesn't include `styles` and `attributes` props.
 They are included into `getArrowProps` and `getTooltipProps` prop